 Upcoming dates this half term:

 Phonics is a very important aspect of the Early Years curriculum which supports the children with their reading and writing skills ready for school.
-We focus on Phase 1 in Nursery with some aspects of Phase 2.
-Attached is the link to the 'Letters and Sounds' document,

 Here are some phonics games to play and support your child with.

 Things may be a little different this year but nothing would stop us from taking part in our usual Christmas celebrations!

 We invite you to join us in watching our wonderful EYFS children perform their nativity!

 RBD and Nursery 1